 - 1. The Office of the Police and Crime Commissioner for Norfolk currently funds The Hampton Trust to deliver Project CARA (Conditional Cautioning and Relationship Abuse) a short rehabilitative awareness programme which addresses abusive relationship behaviours.
-Please refer to decision notice 32/2021.
-The Grant Agreement provided funding until the 1st of September 2023. - 2.
-Project CARA with the permission of the Director of the Public Prosecution (DPP), allows the Police to use out of court disposals, conditional cautions for reported first-time domestic abuse (DA) incidents.
+Please refer to decision notice 38/2024 this Grant Agreement provided funding until the 31st of March 2025. - 2.
+Project CARAwith the permission of the Director of the Public Prosecution (DPP), allows the Police to use out of court disposals, conditional cautions for reported first-time domestic abuse (DA) incidents.
 The perpetrator must comply with attending a short rehabilitative awareness programme which addresses abusive relationship behaviours.
 If the offender fails to comply, then they may face prosecution for the original offence.
 Acceptance to the DA Conditional Cautioning scheme must meet specific criteria as set by the DPP and the Crown Prosecution Service (CPS). - 3.
-The Hampton Trust began mobilisation of Project CARA in Norfolk in November 2019 as per the original Office of the Police and Crime Commission for Norfolk (OPC CN) Decision Notice 2019/64.
-Due to Coronavirus (Covid-19) measures implemented by HM Government, full mobilisation of Project CARA was delayed until the 1st of May 2021. - 4.
-During this project it has been identified that the intervention, delivered by skilled staff, is having success and positive impact on those participating and those victims and children associated to the perpetrator.
+The Hampton Trust began mobilisation of Project CARAin Norfolk in November 2019 as per the original Office of the Police and Crime Commission for Norfolk (OPC CN) Decision Notice 2019/64.
+Due to Coronavirus (Covid-19) measures implemented by HM Government, full mobilisation of Project CARAwas delayed until the 1st of May 2021. - 4.
+During this project it has been identified that the intervention, delivered by skilled staff, is having positive impact on those participating and those victims and children associated to the perpetrator.
 The project has enabled perpetrators to:

 - a.
 Have an understanding and awareness of their abusive behaviours and the impact on others. - b.
-Assisted and encouraged their self-awareness promoting access to further specialist support agencies. - c.
-Encouraged peer challenge and learning.
+Be assisted and encouraged in their self-awareness and supported in accessing further specialist support agencies. - c.
+Encourage peer challenge and learning.